Eveline Stauffervisual artist

 I use similar colors over and over again.
 Nevertheless, they always appear different.
 When a painting consists mainly of a shape, the color is enormously important.
 The color must be exactly right.
 I would say that I am a professional when it comes to mixing colors.
 Part of my aesthetic, especially the shaping, often has its origin in nature.
 I love repetition of shapes, so I often do series.
 Not that I’m obsessed with a shape, but repetition is what makes a shape interesting.
 It allows me to feel and experience it more deeply.
 If it comes in various colors, I can experience it in different ways.
 I don’t know what it is, it just gives me pleasure.

-Why did you choose painting as your form of expression?
+Why did you chose painting as your form of expression?
 What is your ritualistic path to your creativity, to get in your flow?

 I chose painting as a form of expression because I love to combine shapes and colors.
 I can express myself best with it.
 And the pleasure I get from it is enormous.

 To get into the flow of painting I need my studio or a temporary studio like during my “Artist in Residence”.
 A space that inspires me.
 A place with which I can enter into communication.

 But the actual start of a new series often happens long before the work in the studio.
 I need inspiration.
 Somewhere I see or feel something that I want to express.
 I want to give it a shape.
 Usually, I then work for a year or longer on a theme.
 The themes are very diverse.
 And then follows the incredibly great and joyful urge to bring everything on paper or canvas.
 Sometimes I have the feeling that the preliminary work of developing a new language of forms takes much longer than the actual implementation process, apart from the fact that this also takes a very long time.
 I paint everything stroke by stroke with relatively small brushes.

 You work in Bern from an unusual studio, the ticket office hall of Hindelbank station in Switzerland.
 What does that space do for you and for your work?